TheThingsIndustries/lorawan-stack-docs/doc/content/getting-started/aws/ecs/mutual-tls/_index.md

 First, make a copy of the configuration parameters in the `5-6-ecs-proxy` CloudFormation stack.

-Next, delete this CloudFormation stack.
+Next, delete the `5-6-ecs-proxy` stack.

 {{< note >}}
-This will only delete the Proxy ECS containers and alarms.
+This will only delete the Proxy ECS containers and its related alarms.
 This can be easily reverted by re-deploying `5-6-ecs-proxy`.
 {{</ note >}}

 Deploy the `3-2-load-balancer-rules` template.
 AWS will now create the proper target groups with the `TCP` protocol type.